3 Days in Palermo: The Perfect First-Time Itinerary

 Palermo was founded in the 8th century BC, so it goes without saying that the city has a long and vibrant history characterized by Arab and Norman rule, immigration, and Mafia presence.
-With 3 days in Palermo, you can enjoy delicious Sicilian food, see historic sites, and learn how Cosa Nostra (the Sicilian Mafia) impacted life in Palermo from the 1950s to present day.

 Disclosure: This article includes affiliate links.
 This means that if you make a purchase through one of those links, I earn a small commission.
 Affiliate links cost you nothing to use, and keep Pina Travels reader-supported.
-Thank you!
+To learn more, read my Privacy Policy, Terms & Conditions, & Disclaimers.

 A classic street in Palermo’s historic center.